austinlorenz/finite_model_theory/README.md

   	ψ ≡ ∀x∀y(x≠y→E(x,y))

-that is, every pair of vertices which are not equal are connected by an edge of the graph.
+that is, every pair of vertices which are not equal is connected by an edge of the graph.

 To quantify, use 'fa' for universal and 'exz' for existential.
 The maxima translation of the above formula is